 Elastic is one of the great inventions of the modern era.
-Think about it: We no longer need suspenders to hold up our pants, or garters to hold up our socks and stockings.
-Getting squirmy babies dressed is way less of a struggle.
-And the stretch of elastic makes clothing easier to wear — not to mention way more comfortable — whether you're sewing underwear , building bathing suits or constructing workout clothes .
+Think about it: we no longer need suspenders to hold up pants, or garters to keep socks and stockings in place.
+Plus, the stretch of elastic ( especially in a waistband ) makes clothing easier to wear — not to mention way more comfortable — whether you're sewing underwear , DIYing a bathing suit or constructing workout clothes .

-While it may seem like elastic is one size fits all, that's not quite true.
+And while it may seem like elastic is one size fits all, that's not quite true.
 All elastic begins with rubber or spandex cores that are wrapped in fiber — polyester, nylon, cotton — then woven, knitted or braided.
-These different types of elastic have different uses, so you gotta make sure you pick the right one for your project.
+These different types of elastic have different uses, so you want to pick the right one for your project.

 Braided elastic is probably what most of us think of when picturing elastic.
-It has parallel ribs going along its length and it narrows when stretched.
+It has parallel ribs along its length and narrows when stretched.

 When to use it: Braided elastic is commonly used inside sleeve hems or in casings, such as the necklines of dresses.
-It loses its stretch when pierced with a needle though, so it's not the best choice for sewing.
+It's also great for sewing face masks .
+Just keep in mind it loses its stretch when pierced with a needle, so it's not always the best choice for sewing.

 Knit elastic is the kind you want for a lot of garments.
 It's soft against the skin, doesn't narrow when stretched and is fine for sewing — you can pierce it with a needle without weakening or distorting it.

 When to use it: Knit elastic is great for light- to mid-weight fabrics.
 It can be applied directly to the fabric, or put into a casing.
 Which means it's a great choice for pajama pants or other garments where the elastic touches the body.